University of Cincinnati: Expansion and 20th century

 By 1893, the university expanded beyond its primary location on Clifton Avenue and relocated to its present location in the Heights neighborhood.
 As the university expanded, the rectors merged the institution with Cincinnati Law School, establishing the University of Cincinnati College of Law.
 In 1896, the Ohio Medical College joined Miami Medical College to form the Ohio-Miami Medical Department of the University of Cincinnati in 1909.
 As political movements for temperance and suffrage grew, the university established Teacher's College in 1905 and a Graduate School in the College of Arts and Sciences in 1906.
 The Queen City College of Pharmacy, acquired from Wilmington College (Ohio), became the present James L. Winkle College of Pharmacy.

 In 1962, the Cincinnati College-Conservatory of Music was acquired by the university.
 The Ohio legislature in Columbus declared the university a "municipally-sponsored, state-affiliated" institution in 1968.
 During this time, the University of Cincinnati was the second oldest and second-largest municipal university in the United States.
+In 1971, the university became one of the first institutions in the United States to offer a women's studies course, which was taught by Monika Triest and Sylvia Tucker.